Shoulder Labral Tear

 - Degenerative changes due to aging

 Anyone can suffer a torn shoulder labrum.
-Factors that can increase the risk of a labral tear include:
+Participating in sports that require repetitive overhead motions, or having an occupation that involves repetitive shoulder motions or heavy lifting, can increase the risk of incurring a shoulder labral tear.

-Imaging tests are also used to diagnose shoulder labral tears.
-These include:
+Imaging tests are also used to confirm a diagnosis of a torn shoulder labrum.
+These may include:

 These images are able to clearly show damage in the bones, including bone spurs, and narrowing of the joint space associated with osteoarthritis.
 Shoulder X-rays are often the first imaging test ordered to rule out other causes of your symptoms, such as fractures or arthritis.
 Labral tears will not show on an X-ray.